TRU Precious Metals (CVE:TRU) Trading Down 25% – What’s Next?

-TRU Precious Metals Corp.
-(CVE:TRU – Get Free Report) traded down 25% during trading on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-125,000 shares were traded during mid-day trading, an increase of 86% from the average session volume of 67,369 shares.
+Shares of TRU Precious Metals Corp.
+(CVE:TRU – Get Free Report) traded down 25% on Tuesday .
+The company traded as low as C$0.02 and last traded at C$0.02.
+125,000 shares were traded during trading, an increase of 86% from the average session volume of 67,369 shares.
 The stock had previously closed at C$0.02.

 TRU Precious Metals Corp. engages in mineral exploration and development activities in Canada.
 It is exploring for gold and copper in the Central Newfoundland Gold Belt on its 100%-owned Golden Rose Project located in Central Newfoundland, Canada.
 The company was formerly known as Trius Investments Inc and changed its name to TRU Precious Metals Corp.